You want smart political talk without the meltdowns?

 Now, we have a choice that we have to make as a country here.

-Do do nothing, and you see what other countries are charging us in terms of tariffs, and you see for I I use the Germany example.
+And you see what other countries are charging us in terms of tariffs.

 I can use the Japan example.

-Japan, 94% of their cars are made in Japan, or Canada won't allow seeds to be brought in, or after they sell a certain amount of dairy or poultry in Canada, the Canada imposes a 250% tariff.
+Or after they sell a certain amount of dairy or poultry in Canada, Canada imposes a 250% tariff.

-I'm not uh complaining about the what, Sean.
+I'm not complaining about the what, Sean.

-We are yes, we are we've been ripped we've been ripped off really badly, haven't we?
+We've been ripped off really badly, haven't we?

-So the question is, and the choice we have as a country, is we do nothing and continue to get ripped off by other countries.
+So the question is, and the choice we have as a country is we do nothing and continue to get ripped off by other countries.

 So farmers and ranchers are thinking about theirs as well.

-Is that we have over 50 countries, according to Scott Bessant and others in the Trump administration that now want to negotiate with this country for free and fair trade.
+Here's my prediction, and let's see if I turn out to be right: is that we have over 50 countries, according to Scott Bessant and others in the Trump administration, that now want to negotiate with this country for free and fair trade.

 Why don't we let this play out for a couple of months and let's see?